Vadims06/ospfwatcher/README.md

 sudo ip link set tun0 up
 ```
 5. Setup GRE tunnel from the network device to the host.
 An example for Cisco
+> **Note**
+> You can skip this step and run ospfwatcher in `test_mode`, so test LSDB from the file will be taken and test changes (loss of adjancency and change of OSPF metric) will be posted in ELK

 ```bash
 interface gigabitether0/1
 ip address <GRE tunnel ip address>